oflatt/bearlydancing/README.md

 # bearly dancing ![](https://github.com/oflatt/portfolio-gifs/blob/master/beardance.gif)
 A rhythm rpg with randomly generated beatmaps, written in python using the pygame library.
 Journey through a quirky world, playing the music for dance battles between a bear and his foes.

-## Setting up the environment
+## setting up the environment

 Download a version of python 3.
+Run python setup.py.
+If the pip library is missing, run pip install pip.

-Run setup.py.
-Do not run setup.py from IDLE, because there seems to be a bug that causes ultra-slow download speeds.
+Do not run setup.py from IDLE- there seems to be a bug that causes ultra-slow download speeds.

 To play the game without development features, set exportmode in variables.py to True.

-## Making an executable
+## building an executable

 Windows: